CHI St. Alexius Health Bismarck

 Catholic Health Initiatives (CHI) St. Alexius Health Bismarck is a regional, acute care medical center offering inpatient and outpatient medical services, including primary and specialty physician clinics, home health and hospice services, medical equipment services, and a fitness and human performance center.
 It is a level II trauma center.
-With a tertiary hospital in Bismarck, the system also consists of critical access hospitals (CAHs) in Carrington, ND, Dickinson, ND, Devils Lake, ND, Garrison, ND, Turtle Lake, ND, Washburn, ND and Williston, ND, and numerous clinics and outpatient services.
-CHI St. Alexius Health manages four CAHs in North Dakota - Elgin, ND, Linton, ND and Wishek, ND, as well as Mobridge Regional Medical Center in Mobridge, South Dakota.
+With a tertiary hospital in Bismarck, the system also consists of critical access hospitals (CAHs) in Carrington, Dickinson, Devils Lake, Garrison, Turtle Lake, and Williston, and numerous clinics and outpatient services.
+CHI St. Alexius Health manages four CAHs in North Dakota - in Elgin, Linton, and Wishek, as well as Mobridge Regional Medical Center in Mobridge, South Dakota.

 History

 Since its founding in 1885, CHI St. Alexius Health Bismarck has served the residents of central and western North Dakota, northern South Dakota, and eastern Montana.
 CHI St. Alexius Health is a Roman Catholic organization whose parent organization is Catholic Health Initiatives.
 In 2018 Dignity Health and Catholic Health Initiatives (CHI) received approval from the Catholic Church through the Vatican to merge.
 When completed the new hospital network, called CommonSpirit Health, will be the largest non-profit hospital system in the United States based on revenue.